hd-chuong/GravityPlusPlus/README.md

     docker-compose build

-Run the React client, Node server and Neo4J database.
+Run the Node server and Neo4J database.

     docker-compose up

+To run the client,
+    cd client
+    npm start

 Access the client side from a browser: